Pros and Cons of replacing a kitchen rather than repairing it

 - While quartz is virtually indestructible, granite and marble can be chipped in extreme circumstances.
 However, these chips can be filled, polished and resealed.
 The quality of the stone means that should these blemishes occur, they are always worth repairing.

 - Wood worktops are susceptible to burn marks, water stains and scratches.
-While for some, this lived in aesthetic is part of the look, they can easily be restored by sanding down and re-oiling or treating.
+While for some, this lived-in aesthetic is part of the look, it can easily be restored by sanding down and re-oiling or treating.

 Cabinet refacing